 Water Filter vs. Water Softener — What’s the Real Difference and Which Do You Need?

-Understanding the difference between a water filter and a water softener is essential if you want to solve the specific water problems you're facing.
-Choosing the wrong one might mean you’re still left with hard water stains, dry skin, or unwanted contaminants.
+Understanding the distinction between a water filter and a water softener is essential to solving your specific water quality issues.
+Choosing the wrong device could mean you are still left battling hard water stains, dry skin, or unwanted contaminants in your drinking supply.

 What Is a Water Filter?